-- TRIANGULAR CO-OPERATION A partnership involving at least three partners and where the following main roles can be identified: - a beneficiary partner, which has requested support to tackle a specific development challenge and which is a TOSSD-eligible country; - a pivotal partner, which has relevant domestic experience in addressing the issue in a context similar to that of the beneficiary country and that shares its financial resources, knowledge and expertise; and - a facilitating partner, that may help connect the other partners, and supports the partnership financially and/or with technical expertise.
+- TRIANGULAR CO-OPERATION Also referred as trilateral co-operation.
+A partnership involving at least three partners and where the following main roles can be identified: - a beneficiary partner that is a TOSSD-eligible country and that requests support to tackle a specific development challenge and; 32 - a pivotal partner that has relevant domestic experience in addressing the issue in a context similar to that of the beneficiary country, and that shares its financial resources, knowledge and expertise to help others do the same; and - o a facilitating partner, that helps connect the other partners, and supports the partnership financially and/or with technical expertise.